 Two of us became good friends.
 And we fell in love with the same person at the same time.

-The woman was a small, clean and pretty person who wrote a poem to our coterie.
+The girl was a small, pretty person who wrote a poem to our coterie.

 She was named Mori Naoko.
 Her poems were small items that could read the girlish loveliness and the seriously annoying spirit.
 It might be said that we read her poetry and that we liked her.